ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/timeseries-and-other-features/time-series-and-the-changes-api.markdown

-﻿# Time Series and the Changes API
+﻿# Time-Series and the Changes API
 ---

 {NOTE: }